COMPANY: BIRD CONSTRUCTION INC.

 “Adjusted Earnings” and “Adjusted EBITDA” are non-GAAP financial measures.
 “Adjusted Earnings Per Share” and “Adjusted EBITDA margin” are non-GAAP financial ratios.
 “Pending Backlog” is a supplementary financial measure.

 This news release contains forward-looking statements and information ("forward-looking statements") within the meaning of applicable Canadian securities laws.
 The forward-looking statements contained in this news release are based on the expectations, estimates and projections of management of Bird as of the date of this news release unless otherwise stated.
 The use of any of the words "believe", "expect", "anticipate", "contemplate", "target", "plan", "intend", "continue", "may", "will", "should" and similar expressions are intended to identify forward-looking statements and information.
-More particularly and without limitation, this news release contains forward-looking statements concerning: anticipated financial performance; the ability to capitalize on new and emerging opportunities; and the ability to realize on the Company’s bid pipeline.
+More particularly and without limitation, this news release contains forward-looking statements concerning: anticipated financial performance; the future performance of acquired entities; the outlook for 2023; expectations with respect to anticipated revenue growth, growth in earnings per share and adjusted EBITDA in 2023 and beyond, and margin improvements; the Company’s ability to capitalize on opportunities and grow profitably; the demand for the Company's modular business; the sufficiency of working capital; and with respect to Bird’s ability to convert Pending Backlog to Backlog and the timing of conversions.

 For further information, please contact: